 The Materials Science program at the University of Science and Technology (UST) provides academic excellence in advanced material sciences and technologies through an interdisciplinary education that covers materials from various perspectives.
 After getting a solid foundation in Chemistry, Physics, and Mathematics during the first two years, the students start to explore advanced techniques for material modeling, synthesis, and characterization.
 During the fourth year, students can focus on studying advanced materials or materials modeling.
 These concentrations are supported strongly by advanced research facilities.
 Students will gain hands-on experience in the development and characterization of novel materials along with applications that have potential social, environmental, and economic benefits.
 The program is preparing students for careers in industry, education, and research, with the capability to compete and excel in the ever-expanding world of materials science.

 Program Educational Objectives (PEOs)

 The educational objectives of the Materials Science program are derived from the mission and objectives of Zewail City of Science and Technology.
-The program educational objectives are related to career and professional accomplishments desired of students three to five years after graduation.
-The following four-year program objectives have been identified to satisfy constituents’ needs and fulfil the program’s mission.
+The program's educational objectives are related to the career and professional accomplishments desired of students three to five years after graduation.
+The following four-year program objectives have been identified to satisfy constituents’ needs and fulfill the program’s mission.

 Within a few years of graduation, materials science program alumni will have: